Chlorophyll-a Mapping and Prediction in the Mar Menor Lagoon Using C2RCC-Processed Sentinel 2 Imagery: Methodology

 \subsection{Satellite data processing}

 The SAFE files are processed with SNAP.
-In order to apply the atmospheric correction algorithms from the C2RCC project this process is performed: \begin{enumerate} \item Resample the image to 10 m with the ``Nearest'' method. \item Crop the subset of the image with the geocoordinates 37.82, -0.867, 37.62, -0.7 for north latitude, west longitude, south latitude, and east latitude bounds, respectively. \item Apply de C2RCC processing for S2-SMI, selecting as outputs TOA reflectantes (uncorrected), normalized water leaving reflectances (named rhown) and atmospherically corrected angular dependent reflectances (rhow) \cite{SNAPDataProcessors}. \item Take the subset of bands to leave out residual metadata and obtain a TIFF file with 28 bands: B1 to B12 from TOA reflectances, B1 to B8A from rhow, B1 to B6 from rhown, and a c2rcc\_flags necessary to export the product. \end{enumerate}
+In order to apply the atmospheric correction algorithms from the C2RCC project the following process is performed: \begin{enumerate} \item Resample the image to 10 m with the ``Nearest'' method.
+The decision of resampling to 10 m rather than downsampling to the native 60 m of certain bands, was driven by the need to maintain high feature granularity.
+A priori, it is not possible to determine if aggregating spectral information into larger pixels (e.g., 60 m) would improve model performance or, conversely, act as a low-pass filter that obscures spatial variability.
+By maintaining a 10 m base resolution, the ML models are provided with the highest spatial resolution available, allowing the subsequent window aggregation strategies (from 3$\times$3 to 15$\times$15 windows) to systematically explore the optimal scale for noise reduction without sacrificing the underlying spatial structure of the data. \item Crop the subset of the image with the geocoordinates 37.82, -0.867, 37.62, -0.7 for north latitude, west longitude, south latitude, and east latitude bounds, respectively, to delineate the Mar Menor lagoon area for targeted analysis. \item Apply de C2RCC processing for S2-SMI.
+The outputs selected were TOA reflectantes (uncorrected), normalized water-leaving reflectances (named rhown) and atmospherically corrected angular dependent reflectances (rhow) \cite{SNAPDataProcessors}.
+While Remote Sensing Reflectance ($R_{rs}$) is also commonly reported in literature, rhow and $R_{rs}$ are linearly related by a factor of $\pi$\cite{petersStepForumC2RCC2020, petersStepForumC2RCC2018}, and are more common when dealing with shallow waters \cite{katlaneRemoteSensingTurbidity2024, pereira-sandovalEvaluationAtmosphericCorrection2019}.
+Therefore, the choice of water-leaving reflectances over $R_{rs}$ does not affect the predictive power or the internal logic of the ML algorithms, as these models are invariant to linear scaling of the input features. \item Take the subset of bands to leave out residual metadata and obtain a TIFF file with 28 bands: B1 to B12 from TOA reflectances, B1 to B8A from rhow, B1 to B6 from rhown, and a c2rcc\_flags necessary to export the product. \end{enumerate}

 Once the flux is defined, it is possible to automate the process with the SNAP functionality Graph Processing Framework \cite{SNAPGraphProcessing}.
 This framework is used with XML files that define the processing workflow described above, which is further customized through a properties file to manage the parameters of each step.
 To fully automate the process, a bash script is then employed.
 The script iterates through all the dates of interest, applies the workflow specified in the XML file, and saves the resulting outputs as TIFF files.
 There are three iterations for each date to obtain the image processed with C2RCC, C2X and C2X-Complex.